Skip to main content

 Test Observability automatically increments the build run number whenever it identifies a different run of the same build name.
 Hence you see the auto-incrementing numbers against your build name e.g. #14.

-• Test Observability offers a re-run feature wherein you can trigger a re-run job and results of the re-run will update the results of the original run.
+• Test Observability offers a re-run feature wherein you can trigger a re-run job and the results of the re-run will update the results of the original run.

 We're sorry to hear that.
 Please share your feedback so we can do better